-Six months ended June 30, 2019 r ended er 31, 2018 Number of Number of Subordinate Multiple Voting Voting sued Shares Shares Number of Subordinate Voting Shares Number of Multiple Voting Shares Balance - beginning of period Issued as premium for debentures (i),(ii) 1,018,666,527 194,197 1,017,658,227 197,558 and see Note 13(iii),(iv) - 30,592 - - Converted during the period (ii) - - 1,008,300 (3,361) Balance - end of period 1,018,666,527 224,789 1,018,666,527 194,197
+Nine months ended September 30, 2019 r ended er 31, 2018 Issued Number of Subordinate Voting Shares Number of Multiple Voting Shares Number of Subordinate Voting Shares Number of Multiple Voting Shares Balance - beginning of period Issued as premium for debentures (i)(ii)(iii) 1,018,666,527 194,197 1,017,658,227 197,558 and see Note 13(iii)(iv) - 45,664 - - Converted during the period (iv) - - 1,008,300 (3,361) Balance - end of period 1,018,666,527 239,861 1,018,666,527 194,197

-- (i) On June 18, 2019, the Company issued 952 units at a deemed value of \$21 per unit as a premium to debenture holders (Note 13(iv)).
+- (i) On August 27, 2019, the Company issued 3,768 units at a deemed value of \$21 per unit as a premium to debenture holders (Note 13(v)).
 Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance.
-The warrants were valued at \$8,568 using a valuation model based on the following assumptions: expected dividend yield of 0%, expected volatility of 144.07%, risk-free rate of return of 1.63% and a life of six months. - (ii) On March 15, 2019, the Company issued 6,696 units at a deemed value of \$21 per unit as a premium to debenture holders (Note 13(iii)).
+The warrants were valued at \$33,898 using a valuation model based on the following assumptions: expected dividend yield of 0%, expected volatility of 144.07%, risk-free rate of return of 1.63% and a life of six months. - (ii) On June 18, 2019, the Company issued 952 units at a deemed value of \$21 per unit as a premium to debenture holders (Note 13(iv)).
 Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance.
-The warrants were valued at \$60,262 using a valuation model based on the following assumptions: expected dividend yield of 0%, expected volatility of 144.07%, risk-free rate of return of 1.63% and a life of nine months. - (iii) Effective February 14, 2017, the Company reclassified its common shares as Subordinate Voting Shares and created an unlimited number of a new class of Multiple Voting Shares.
+The warrants were valued at \$8,568 using a valuation model based on the following assumptions: expected dividend yield of 0%, expected volatility of 144.07%, risk-free rate of return of 1.63% and a life of six months. - (iii) On March 15, 2019, the Company issued 6,696 units at a deemed value of \$21 per unit as a premium to debenture holders (Note 13(iii)).
+Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance.
+The warrants were valued at \$60,262 using a valuation model based on the following assumptions: expected dividend yield of 0%, expected volatility of 144.07%, risk-free rate of return of 1.63% and a life of nine months. - (iv) Effective February 14, 2017, the Company reclassified its common shares as Subordinate Voting Shares and created an unlimited number of a new class of Multiple Voting Shares.
 Three hundred Subordinate Voting Shares are convertible at the option of any shareholder at any time into one Multiple Voting Share.
 Similarly, each one Multiple Voting Share is convertible at the option of any shareholder at any time into three hundred Subordinate Voting Shares.
-At all meetings of shareholders, shareholders are entitled to cast one vote for each one Subordinate Voting Share and to cast three hundred votes for each one Multiple Voting Share.
+At all meetings of shareholders, shareholders are entitled to cast one vote for each one Subordinate Voting Share and to cast three hundred votes for each one

+Multiple Voting Share.
 Dividend and liquidation rights for each Multiple Voting Share are correspondingly three hundred times the dividend and liquidation rights for each Subordinate Voting Share.
 During the year ended December 31, 2018, 3,361 Multiple Voting Shares were converted into 1,008,300 Subordinate Voting Shares.